-“It doesn’t make sense for the Aria army or the Anti-Government Guild to hide here,” Kaela explained.
-“It’s a baron and open area making difficult to hide here, especially with such a large number.”
+“It doesn’t make sense for the Aria army or the anti-government guild to hide here,” Kaela explained.
+“It’s a barren and open area making it difficult to hide here, especially with such a large number.”

 “So what?
 People do stupid things sometimes that ruin their plans,” Dimetrios claimed.

 “That’s not all,” Brayden said with a frown.
 “They’ve gone out of their way to come this way.
 Considering their previous attacks, all of them slowly headed towards Espoirs Lumineux.
 If they continued their pattern, they should have gone to Ebina and would have been in the capital by now.
 However, they attacked Maii, going further away from their destination or rather went backwards.”

 “But what could that mean?”
 Noah asked, looking a little frightened.

 “I can’t be certain, but they may have other plans before attacking Espoirs Lumineux,” Ray said.
 “Or it could be…”

 “Some kind of trap,” Pennie said, knowing exactly what Ray was going to say.

 Someone started to clap.
 The sudden noise echoed in Pennie’s ears.
 Her body became tense as she turned to where the noise was coming from.
 Right behind them stood a man with long silver hair that was tied back into a low ponytail.
 He was an older man, most likely around the age of seventy who wore a black buttoned shirt with the sleeves rolled up and long black suit pants.

 “Well done, well done,” he smiled as he continued to clap.
 “You figured that out so quickly, perhaps not all of you are complete and utter fools.”

 Pennie’s eyes darted toward Ray who turned to face the man with wide eyes.